top of page

 Simple steps to organize your teaching space:

-• Use visuals – Posters, signs, floor spots, and cones can help students know where to go and what to do, reducing confusion and increasing independence.
+• Use visuals — Posters, floor spots, signs, and cones help students know where to go and what to do, which means less confusion and more independence right from the start.

-• Display your expectations and routines – Make your classroom agreements and signals visible so students are always reminded.
+• Display your expectations and routines prominently — Make sure students can see your class agreements and signals no matter where they're standing in the gym.

-A thoughtful space not only looks great—it functions better and helps your routines run smoothly all year long.
+A well-prepared space doesn't just look good, it functions better, and your routines will run more smoothly all year because of it.

 Final Words: Start Strong, Stay Flexible

-Starting the year off right doesn’t mean having everything perfect.
-It means leading with purpose, building relationships, and focusing on the most important pieces first.
+Starting the year off right doesn't mean having everything figured out.
+It means leading with purpose, showing up for your students, and focusing on the things that matter most first.
+The rest will follow.

 Keep these reminders in mind as you launch your year: